 John 14:3 ESV

-And if I go and prepare a place for you, I will come again and will take you to myself, that where I am you may be also.
+And if I go and prepare a place for you, I will come again and take you to myself, that where I am, you may also be.

 John 14:1-3 ESV

 “Let not your hearts be troubled.
-Believe in God; believe also in me.
+Believe in God; also believe in me.
 In my Father’s house are many rooms.
 If it were not so, would I have told you that I go to prepare a place for you?
-And if I go and prepare a place for you, I will come again and will take you to myself, that where I am you may be also.
+And if I go and prepare a place for you, I will come again and take you to myself, that where I am, you may also be.